-- > Level 2: Students choosing to study these courses will have an interview - > Level 3 A Level: Students studying this qualification must have a 4 in both Maths and English and a further 3 GCSEs at a minimum grade 4, especially if you are planning to go to higher education.
+Level 2: Students choosing to study these courses will have an interview

+Level 3 - A Level: Students studying this qualification must have at least a grade 4 in both Maths and English and a further three GCSEs at a minimum grade 4, especially if you are planning to go on to higher education.
 Please see course guidelines for further information.
 (N.B.
-Some subjects require higher grades) - > Level 3 Applied: 4 GCSEs at a minimum grade 4 including English or Maths
+Some subjects require higher grades)

+Level 3 - Applied: Four GCSEs at a minimum grade 4 including English or Maths